What you need to know: vaping, alcohol, drugs and safe driving

 How long is it for a female if they had 12 drinks to return to zero?

 How quickly your body processes alcohol depends on lots of different factors.
-Not every person will take the same amount of time to ‘get back to zero’.
+Not every person will take the same time to ‘get back to zero’.

 Two people who drink the same amount can have different Blood Alcohol Concentrations (BACs).
 This is caused by factors such as: